 “When you are busy judging people, you have no time to love them.”
 Marshall Rosenberg

 We will practice both intra-personal and inter-personal mindfulness in order to cultivate skills of empathy, compassion and a better understanding of self and other.
-Contemplative dyads are increasingly being taught in retreat settings as a way to promote social connectedness, something that we are often lacking in daily life where our time is dominated by digital devices.
-We will practice deep listening in this safe retreat setting, in order to learn skills that can increase feelings of closeness and strengthen relationships with our friends and partners.
+Contemplative dyads are a way to promote social connectedness, something that we are often lacking in daily life where our time is dominated by digital devices.
+We will practice deep listening in this safe online setting, in order to learn skills that can increase feelings of closeness and strengthen relationships with our friends and partners.

 Together, these practices will help us communicate more consciously so that we learn to be aware of our feelings and needs, make requests and stay open to the feelings and needs of others.